Manifest

 Note

-Note the autological naming of options kebab-case
+Note the autological naming of options kebab-case (with a hyphen)

-(with an underscore).
+v/s snake_case (with an underscore).

 query_templates

-is an array of
+query_templates is an array of

 tables in TOML